UPDATED: November 24, 2021

-Fortunately, we can take control over the moisture/relative humidity indoors.
-Research shows that if relative humidity is maintained below 60 percent, moisture levels are reduced enough to prevent the growth of mold.
+Fortunately, we can remove moisture to lower relative humidity indoors – thus preventing mold growth.
 As stated by the EPA (Environmental Protection Agency) “mold will not grow if moisture is not present.
-Indoor mold growth can and should be prevented or controlled by controlling moisture indoors.”
-1 Proper air circulation combined with a consistent and controlled relative humidity can help ensure that corners and dark spaces stay free of mold.
+Indoor mold growth can and should be prevented or controlled by controlling moisture indoors.”5 Proper air circulation combined with reducing high relative humidity can help ensure that corners and dark spaces stay free of unwanted moisture.

-The IW-25 is designed to remove up to 25 pints of water per day, cycling to pull excess moisture from the air.
-Moisture is added to the air continuously through showers, laundry, cooking, cleaning and even breathing; 25 pints is the average amount of moisture created by a family of four every day.
-Take action to prevent mold before problems occur, reduce and control the moisture.
+The ENERGY STAR® Certified IW25-4 in-wall dehumidifier unit is designed to remove up to 29 pints of water per day, cycling to pull and condense moisture from the air.
+Moisture is added to the air continuously through showers, laundry, cooking, cleaning, and even breathing; 25 pints is the average amount of moisture created by a family of four every day.
+Take action and use an IW25-4 dehumidifier to prevent mold growth, lower humidity indoors, and reduce moisture.

 “Mold only requires a few things to grow.
 We’ve entered them into this very simple equation:

 Mold spores + Temperature + Food source + Moisture = Mold growth”6